Common issues that delay the bulk verification process

 - Use direct phone numbers and URLs to the business listed, rather than redirects.

-- Only businesses that make in-person contact with customers qualify for a Google Places listing.
+- Only businesses that make in-person contact with customers qualify for Google My Business Locations verification.

-- Businesses that are under construction or that have not yet opened to the public are not eligible for a listing on Google Places.
+- Businesses that are under construction or that have not yet opened to the public are not eligible to add business information to Google My Business Locations.

-- Rental properties or properties for sale, such as vacation homes or vacant apartments, are not eligible for a listing on Google Places.
-You should create a listing for the central office that processes the rentals or sales, rather than the individual rental or for sale properties.
+- Rental properties or properties for sale, such as vacation homes or vacant apartments, are not eligible to add business information to Google My Business Locations.
+You should create a location for the central office that processes the rentals or sales, rather than the individual rental or for sale properties.

-- Businesses that hold temporary events and that rent out other facilities for certain periods of time may not list these facilities as their own Places listings.
+- Businesses that hold temporary events and that rent out other facilities for certain periods of time may not list these facilities as their own location.

 - Businesses that operate in a service area—plumbers, for example—may bulk verify only if their locations are also customer-facing during regular hours.
 These businesses will not be able to set service areas in the bulk management tool.
-Service area businesses without customer-facing locations should use the PIN verification system to verify their locations individually.
-Learn how to add service areas to your listing.
+Service area businesses without customer-facing locations should use the code verification system to verify their locations individually.
+Learn how to add service areas to your location.

-- Zip codes can often be incorrect or incomplete.
-Sometimes spreadsheet software can cut off leading zeros, so double-check your zip codes to ensure they are accurate.
+- Postal codes can often be incorrect or incomplete.
+Sometimes spreadsheet software can cut off leading zeros, so double-check your postal codes to ensure they are accurate.

-- All listings must include telephone numbers that are formatted correctly.
-Google Places requires telephone numbers to be in specific formats.
-Please see the error message under details to see the correct phone format needed for your listing.
+- All locations must include telephone numbers that are formatted correctly.
+The Locations tool requires telephone numbers to be in specific formats.
+Please see the error message under details to see the correct phone format needed for your locations.

 - Country codes are sometimes invalid.
 Please visit here for more information about formatting your country codes.